ElkingD/npme/README.txt

 The npme code requires the Intel C++ compiler and associated Math Kernel Library (MKL).
-As of version 1.1, npme has been updated to support the new free Intel oneAPI compiler suite.
+As of npme v1.2, npme has been updated to support the new free Intel oneAPI compiler suite.

 To install the latest Intel compiler: https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html